Warriors' Curry breaks left hand in fall

 The 2015, 2017 and 2018 NBA champions are struggling to replace Kevin Durant, who has moved to the Brooklyn Nets, and Klay Thompson, out indefinitely as he recovers from a torn knee ligament.

+Curry, 31, was the seventh overall pick in the 2009 draft and has played his entire decade-long career with the Warriors.

+He has been the face of the franchise, leading the team from the cellar to five straight NBA Finals.

-Reporting by Andrew Both in Tokyo; Editing by Himani Sarkar
+Reporting by Andrew Both in Tokyo; Editing by Himani Sarkar/Peter Rutherford